R44 (New York City Subway car): Firsts

 The R44 was the first car since the BMT Green Hornet to incorporate a two-note warning tone, the first two notes of Westminster Quarters, that sounds before the doors begin to close as the train prepares to leave the station.
 When the cars were built, the chime was sounded four seconds before the doors closed, but the time delay was later removed.
 This has become the signature sound of the subway and is used with all subsequent cars.

 The R44s were also the first NYCT subway cars to feature a newly designed WABCO-RT5 electronically and pneumatically controlled braking system also known as the P-Wire system, which did not fare well with this fleet of cars (similar systems also plagued the R46s), since most of the shop personnel were not adequately trained to deal with the P-Wire braking system's sophisticated fail/safe design for automatic train operation.
 The system would sometimes trigger the train's emergency braking system unexpectedly, which caused a situation known as stuck brakes.

-This P-Wire system, along with all of the automation systems (ATO) installed when these cars were built in 1972, was removed from the R44s beginning in 1984, and was replaced by a more conventional Westcode SMEE type braking system which made these cars much more reliable than with the originally installed system, and also made these cars the third fleet to join the clean car program after the R62's and R33/36 Worlds Fair Fleets after receiving this modifications.
+This P-Wire system, along with all of the automation systems (ATO) installed when these cars were built, was removed from the R44s beginning in 1984, and was replaced by a more conventional Westcode SMEE type braking system which made these cars much more reliable than with the originally installed system.
 The SIR cars had the same system, but fared much better than the NYCT cars.

 The rollsigns from eight R44s were removed and replaced by experimental flip-dot signs starting in 1988, the same year the New Technology Program began.
 These experimental flip-dots signs were replaced by electronic LCD signs on the sides and rollsigns on the front during the General Overhaul Program from 1991 to 1993.

-The R44s set the world speed record for a subway car.
-On January 31, 1972, a consist reached a speed of 87.75 mph on the Long Island Rail Road's main line between Woodside and Jamaica.
+The R44s were designed to be automated and had a high design top speed of 70 mph in anticipation of operation on new subway lines to be built, such as the Second Avenue Subway, which never opened while the cars were in subway service.
+On January 31, 1972, the R44s set the world speed record for a subway car, when a consist reached a speed of 87.75 mph on the Long Island Rail Road's main line between Woodside and Jamaica.
 With two motors per car disabled, the cars still reached 77 mph.
 The cars were capable of attaining even higher speeds, but the length of the test track was insufficient to allow further acceleration.
-The R44s were built to reach such high speeds because it was anticipated that the cars would run along the Second Avenue Subway, which never opened while the cars were in subway service.